knowledge-computing/multimodal-text-linking/README.md

 ## 📁 Notes

 - Create a Conda environment from [env.yaml](env.yaml)
-- All the dataset configurations are in the `dataset/buildin.py`.
+- All dataset configurations are in the `dataset/buildin.py`.
 You need to update the paths to your dataset and annotations.
-Contact the author, Yijun Lin, for the pretraining datasets.
+Contact [Yijun Lin](https://linyijun.github.io/) if you want to use the pretraining datasets.
 We use [ICDAR24 MapText competition Rumsey dataset](https://rrc.cvc.uab.es/?ch=28) for finetuning and testing.
-- All configs can be modified under the `configs/` directory to adjust hyperparameters or dataset settings.
+- All config files are in the `configs` directory.
+You can modify hyperparameters or dataset settings.
 - You can download model weights from Google Drive: [Polygon Pretrain Weights](https://drive.google.com/drive/folders/1Qo0u1cVdrQ3vQOBH_PUGNF7BOjDbG3OP?usp=drive_link), [LIGHT Pretrain Weights](https://drive.google.com/drive/folders/1YhqYR7qjL0lp-gCnv0BYxin2FfvRdupD?usp=drive_link), [LIGHT Fintuned Weights](https://drive.google.com/drive/folders/16Ups2gbW7EVAttD17KPTF3V5O-_Zd96m?usp=drive_link)

 ## 🔗 References